7Leo/MOPSO-MATLAB/README.md

 # MOPSO-MATLAB
-Multi-Objective Particle Swarm Optimization (PSO) within MATLAB Language Programming
+Multi-Objective Particle Swarm Optimization (MOPSO) within MATLAB Language Programming

 This is a metaheuristic algorithm for optimizing multi-objective problems